kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

   * __Make the mobile menu/searchbox run off of CSS transitions instead of jQuery__: when the site's width is set to 568px or less in a media query-enabled browser, both the menu and searchbox will only appear and disappear by clicking on some buttons at the top.This show/hide animation is powered by jQuery but powering it off of CSS3 animations is the more optimal approach (read more about this [here](http://dev.opera.com/articles/view/css3-vs-jquery-animations/)).
 Doing this means restructuring the header and I was too close to being done with the redesign to do all that.
 So this may be done later and if so, it will also be an opportunity to redo the header.

-  * __Using Backbone in the contact form__: I'm really itching to use Backbone in a project and started to do so with my contact form, but it would add rendering/event weight to the form's performance and might be too much.
+  * __Using Backbone in the contact form__: I'm really itching to use Backbone in a project and started to do so with my contact form, but this would add rendering/event weight to the form's performance and be too much.
 I still want to use Backbone though so I may do this in the future.

   * __A better deployment method__: if your Jekyll site content is more than just a home page and blog posts AND is hosted anyplace other than GitHub, you may have to redeploy the ENTIRE site every time you make a change...even a small one.
 There are ways to use Git commit hooks to deploy your site after it's pushed up to a remote repo like GitHub, but it's tough to do with Jekyll.
 Still researching this.